celine3to3/Sockets-Lab3/README.md

 The user selects a country, and passes the country name to the Business Layer.
 Uses TKinter to produce a pull-down for the user to select a country.
 Sends the selected country to the Business Layer.

 **Business Layer:**
 Receives the information from the User Layer and constructs a SQL query to send to the Data Layer.
 The query extracts the yearly data (1990,2017) for the requested country.
 The data may be queried either country year-by-year or in one query for year range.
-After receiving the JSON string back from the Data Layer, send the data to the Graphic Layer for plotting.
+After receiving the JSON string back from the Data Layer, data is sent to the Graphic Layer for plotting.

 **Data Layer:**
 Constructs a SQL Database based on the data from the DataFile.
 Processes the queries from the Business Layer.
 Sends back a JSON string for the requested query.